 Puerto Rico Catamarans will usually take you to 1 of 3 islands off of Puerto Rico: Palomino, Icacos, or Culebra.
 For the best snorkeling, Culebra is the best option, but for just a nice clear beach, Icacos and Palomino are both extremely fun for a day in the sun!

 Puerto Rico is a rare gem in the fact that, if you are a US citizen, you do not need a passport to see a tropical rainforest.
 Ziplining is an awesome way to get a bird’s eye view of this tropical wonder!
 There are 2 areas you can zipline at: the rainforest and the dry forest.
 Both are beautiful, it just depends what you want to see or where you are staying.

 I LOVE Carabali Adventure Park, and I think you will too!
 They offer ATV rides and horseback rides on a large, beautiful property just below the El Yunque Rainforest National Park.
-I’ve ridden horses twice and loved it, but I only do the 1-hour ride as I’m no equestrian, I just like the experience.
+I’ve ridden horses twice and loved it.
 Carabali also offers ATV and UTV tours.
 They may let you go fast on certain straight paths in the tour, but remember this is a tour, so you have a guide who sets the pace.

 Be adventurous on a Puerto Rico Rainforest Hiking Tour